-- a.
-Performance requirements: The product is to assist in adhesion degradation or removal without the need for major surgical procedures.
-It should cause less of a risk of adhesion reformation than current removal methods, and it should reduce the overall adhesion volume by greater than 50%. - b.
+b.
 Safety: The product is to attack formed adhesions without negatively affecting functioning organs or causing adverse reactions in the body.

-This includes potential for chemical contamination to non-targeted tissues, induced toxicity to organs, and development of adverse side effects to patient or surgeon due to delivery method or MMP type.
-The product must maintain FDA standards through clinical testing for safety. - c.
+c.
 Accuracy and Reliability: This product must be able to target a localized region without seeping into other parts of the body.
-It must also be able to remove the adhesion without subsequent major surgery for device removal once the solution has acted on the adhesion.
-No more than 2% of the introduced MMP solution should seep out of the area containing the adhesion. - d.
+It must also be able to remove the adhesion without subsequent major surgery for device removal once the solution has acted on the adhesion.Cause less than 5% of adhesion size on non targeted tissues.

+d.
 Life in Service: The solution should ideally be fast acting and with a short half-life to optimize its activity at the site of the adhesion before possible diffusion to other parts of the body.

-Half life should be as short as possible, while still allowing for destruction of collagen. - e.
-Shelf Life: The device itself should last for 1 year in appropriate storage, but the actual enzyme solution will be made within days to hours of administration.
+e.
+Shelf Life: The device itself should last for 1 year in appropriate storage, but the actual enzyme solution will be made within days of administration.

-- f.
-Operating Environment: The product is to be administered in an operating/procedure room where all FDA sterility standards apply [2]. - g.
+f.
+Operating Environment: The product is to be administered in an operating/procedure room where all FDA sterility standards apply.

+g.
 Ergonomics: The product must be user friendly for those in an operating/procedure room.

-According to OSHA's Sections 1910.103, 1910.106 through 1910.111, and 1910.119, 1910.120, and 1910.122 through 1910.126, which declare the standards for hazardous materials. - h.
+h.
 Size: The product should be small enough to be conveniently inserted into the abdominal area of an adult patient without creating problems for neighboring organs.
 The design must also be able to be surgically implanted with laparoscopy techniques, and must not require a major surgery.
-Most laparoscopy tools are between 3-10mm so our tool will not exceed this range. - i.
+Most laparoscopy tools are between 3-10mm so our tool will not exceed this range.

+i.
 Weight: The device must not be too heavy that it will cause the patient uncomfort once implanted; it also should not cause unnecessary stress to the adhesion and surrounding tissue once implanted.

-The final weight of the design will be on the scale of grams, and no more than 20 grams maximum. - j.
+j.
 Materials: The materials currently include a collagenase solution (most likely a derivative of Collagenase Clostridium Histolyticum).
 The other materials are not yet known and will depend greatly upon the team's choice of delivery method.
-However, materials chosen must not cause adverse reactions to the body, and will ideally be bioabsorbable. - k.
+However, materials chosen must not cause adverse reactions to the body, and will ideally be bioabsorbable.

+k.
 Aesthetics, Appearance, and Finish: This product is intended to dissolve adhesions within the body, and thus will not be seen once implanted in the patient.
 As a result, its appearance and finish are not of great concern.